 Now, I’m going to assume that most people searching for passive income ideas are going to have more of the first commodity rather than the second.

-In reality, it doesn’t really matter which one you have – or even if you have both…
+In reality, it doesn’t really matter which one you have, or even if you have both…

 You will also need something else – the right mindset!

-You see, either way, you are going to need to front load the project.
-Or to put it another way, you are going to have to put a lot in up front before you see any return.
+You see, either way, you are going to need to front-load the project.
+Or to put it another way, you are going to have to put a lot in upfront before you see any return.

-Most of my passive income comes from having created multiple audiences online.
-Whether that be through YouTube, social media, content based websites, it doesn’t matter – the point is, I had to put a lot of time, energy and effort in to building those audiences before I could even think about monetising them.
+Whether that be through YouTube, social media, content-based websites, it doesn’t matter – the point is, I had to put a lot of time, energy, and effort into building those audiences before I could even think about monetising them.

 I also had to invest time and money in learning about whatever it was I was doing.